 Theatre artist and educator Kathie diStefano from Rotterdam’s Avalanche Arts employs participatory techniques and theatre art to create awareness with youth and seniors about the environment through creative strategies to recycle and make smart consumer decisions.
-Ms. diStefano is coordinating several activities in Baltimore during the 2017 Spring school semester, including:
+Ms. diStefano coordinated several activities in Baltimore during the 2017 spring school semester, including:

 1. Operation Trash virtual exchange

-Rotterdam-based theatre artist/educator and project coordinator Kathie diStefano from Avalanche Arts, an organization based in Rotterdam (Dutch name: “Stichting Lawine”), initiated the Operation Trash Exchange and is designing the program together with the partnering schools.
+Rotterdam-based theatre artist/educator and project coordinator Kathie diStefano from Avalanche Arts, an organization based in Rotterdam (Dutch name: “Stichting Lawine”), initiated the Operation Trash Exchange and designed the program together with the partnering schools.